tmkim/dank_bank/DEVLOG.md

     ++ set up multi-delete for items for easy cleanup of test items

     TOMORROW : set up image editing in update-modal

+2/17
+    What's good fam, took a small break over the weekend but we're back in action

+    Let's see what we have left to do this week.
+    1. Update images on Item Edit Form
+    2. Display image captions
+    3? database for select options?
+    4? refactor backend to make it easier to add categories -- right now need to add more fields to item table.. not the worst but not very clean
+    5. Separate "public" vs "private" views
+        -- visitors shouldn't be able to add/edit/delete -- but I don't want to make people log in to view, should be public access
+    6. Work on details formatting (mostly images)

+    1. Update-modal images behavior:
+        When modal is loaded, "selectedFiles" should include all images that are currently associated with the item User can either add new, edit existing, remove existing Add - append to current selectedFiles
+        Edit - existing files appear as inputs, change as necessary
+            .. have to keep track of image ID to edit proper row in db Delete - small X button with confirmation, remove from list

+        onSubmit - compare new list of images with old list -- add new, edit changed, delete missing (+ delete from s3)

+        ++ clicking Edit button will correctly populate image list -- Selecting new files clears list

+        ** updated image upload to use a list of Image type instead of File type ** updated create-modal, tested that it works